 You can take steps to build the value of your home.
 The easiest way to start is by paying down your mortgage balance with your monthly payments.
 If your mortgage does not include prepayment penalties, you can also make extra or larger payments each month.

 Another method is to make renovations to your home that future buyers might value.
 This can include adding an extra bedroom, bathroom, or patio.
-It’s a good idea to consult a real estate professional like an appraiser that can help you determine which additions might add the most value for homes in your community.
+It’s a good idea to consult a real estate professional who can help you determine which additions might add the most value for homes in your community.

-Finally, the value of your home often increases when the value of other homes in your community increases.
+Finally, the value of your home often increases when the values of other homes in your community increase.
 If the prices of homes in your neighborhood go up, this can raise your home’s price too.
-Remember that value of your home can also decrease, if the value of surrounding homes goes down.
+Conversely, the value of your home can decrease if the values of surrounding homes go down.

 How long does it take to build value in a home?

-The short answer is that it varies, and it often happens slowly over time.
-Paying down your mortgage principal can build equity but this typically doesn’t make a big difference during the early years of a mortgage.
-That’s because with most mortgage amortization schedules, much more of your monthly payment goes toward interest rather than principal in the early years of a mortgage.
+The short answer is that it varies, and it often happens slowly, over time.
+Paying down your mortgage principal can build equity, but this typically doesn’t make a big difference during the early years of a mortgage.
+That’s because with most mortgage amortization schedules, much more of your monthly payment goes toward interest, rather than principal, during the early years of a mortgage.

-Home prices can rise slowly too.
-In 2021, homes have rapidly increased in value in many communities around America but this is not always the case.
-The Federal Housing Finance Agency (FHFA) estimates average home values have increased 6.6% a year since January 2021.
+Home prices can rise slowly, too.
+In 2021, home values rapidly increased in many communities across America, but this is not always the case.
+The Federal Housing Finance Agency (FHFA) estimates average home values have increased 5.3% from January 2022 to January 2023.
 Your home value may increase more or less than this average.
-And once again keep in mind that the value of your home can also decrease as well as increase, depending on conditions in your community.
+Once again, keep in mind that the value of your home can decrease, as well as increase, depending on conditions in your community.

-Freedom Mortgage Corporation is not a financial advisor.
+Freedom Mortgage is not a financial advisor.
 The ideas outlined above are for informational purposes only, are not intended as investment or financial advice, and should not be construed as such.
-Consult a financial advisor before making important personal financial decisions, and consult a tax advisor regarding tax implications and the deductibility of mortgage interest.
+Consult a financial advisor before making important personal financial decisions, and consult a tax advisor for information regarding the deductibility of interest and charges.

-Last reviewed and updated October 2021 by Freedom Mortgage Corporation
+Last reviewed and updated September 2023 by Freedom Mortgage.